cxharris/testing-the-docs-source/docs/prerequisites.md

 :::

-## Node.js
-When JavaScript was originated, it could only run inside a browser.
-Node.js is a JavaScript runtime that liberates JavaScript from the browser, allowing it to become a first-class citizen in the world of programming languages.
-We will use several Node.js packages as we build up our example test suites.

-You can download and install it from https://nodejs.org/en/download/ by choosing your operating system and architecture.
-Follow the installation instructions and the best advice is to use Google if you hit problems or need more explicit installation instructions.
-If you have already installed one or more of these packages, just skip the relevant section.

-When Node.js (often called simply *node*) you'll have access to the `node` executable in a command line or terminal.

-After installing Node, you can type `node --version` in a command line or terminal - if it's been installed correctly, you'll get a reply like `v14.16.1`.
-Of course the precise version doesn't matter as long as you install from an obviously current download.
-When you install Node, you also install `npm` which stands for *Node Package Manager* - Node's default package manager, which gives you access to Node's massive ecosystem of add-ons.
-You will probably need to close down and reopen any command windows or terminals before you can issue commands like `node --version` - the installation modifies your path and this process refreshes your environment.

-Once you've installed Node, we can use npm to install every other package we need - and we can do this from within VSCode's integrated terminal!

 ### Launching VSCode and setting up a project
 1. Using your preferred method, create a directory in which to manage your suite of content tests - I'm going to use `D:\content-testing-resources`.
 My `C` drive keeps filling up behind my back so I tend to use `D` whenever I know I have a choice!